flutter/website/flutter-for-react-native.md

 Try it out in the [DartPad](https://dartpad.dartlang.org/57ec21faa8b6fe2326ffd74e9781a2c7).

-**Note:** Check [here](https://www.dartlang.org/resources/dart-tips/dart-tips-ep-3) for more details on variables.
+**Note:** For more information, see the documentation on [variables](https://www.dartlang.org/resources/dart-tips/dart-tips-ep-3).

 ### Checking for null/zero

-In Dart, only the boolean value true is treated as true.
-But in JavaScript, values like 1 or any other non-null objects are treated as true.
+In Dart, only the boolean value `true` is treated as true.
+But in JavaScript, values like 1 or any non-null objects are treated as true.

 <!-- skip -->
 {% prettify javascript %}